Programmable logic device: History

+Technologies

 PLA

 In 1970, Texas Instruments developed a mask-programmable IC based on the IBM read-only associative memory or ROAM.
 This device, the TMS2000, was programmed by altering the metal layer during the production of the IC.
 The TMS2000 had up to 17 inputs and 18 outputs with 8 JK flip-flops for memory.
 TI coined the term programmable logic array for this device.

 A programmable logic array (PLA) has a programmable AND gate array, which links to a programmable OR gate array, which can then be conditionally complemented to produce an output.
 A PLA is similar to a ROM concept; however, a PLA does not provide full decoding of a variable and does not generate all the minterms as in a ROM.

 The programmable logic sequencer (PLS/FPLS) is similar to a PLA, but with integral registered outputs using a number of flip-flops to allow creation of some state machines.
 Signetics introduced the first FPLS in 1979.